annebrown/content-data/content/devy/web-dev/comparisons/ang2n/base-apps.md

 ng new an ## No SSR, no SSG
 ```

-Backup Name: `$PROJECTS-PUBLIC/ang2n/an/backups/0000an-origin`
+Backup Name: `$PROJECTS-PUBLIC/ang2n/an/backups/0000an-original`

 ### Notes

-Declined SSR and SSG for initial app.
+Decline SSR and SSG for initial app.

 ## Next.js